 Chrome plating pricing varies based on the vehicle’s condition and the number of chromed parts.

 Condition of Paint?

-The other consideration for painting is what service the restomod will be used for.
-The cost to paint your car can be classified into the following categories:
+Restomod service is another painting consideration.
+However, the cost to paint your car can be classified into the following categories:

 |Quality of Paint Job||Price|